IB Networking Toolkit

 Broken In Yet?

-OK, so this was a long and in-depth guide – but it’s also the most popular article on this site, so it must be working.
+This was a long and in-depth guide – but it’s also one of the most popular articles on this site, so it must be working.

 Go re-read everything above, take notes, and then take action and start working the phones, networking, and landing interviews and offers.